-Joe has become deeply involved in many issues crucial to south King County.
-Joe is an experienced civic leader who has worked to control spending, improve education, and promote government accountability.
+Joe is deeply involved in many issues crucial to South King County.
+Joe is an experienced civic leader who has worked to improve education, balance budgets, and promote private sector job growth.

 A fourth generation Washingtonian, the Fain family has built strong roots in the community.

 Joe’s wife, Steffanie, is an attorney at Gordon & Rees LLP in Seattle and a former judicial extern at the Maleng Regional Justice Center in Kent.
 Steffanie, a breast cancer survivor, has volunteered for breast cancer awareness organizations including Susan G. Komen Puget Sound, and the Northwest affiliate of Young Survival Coalition.
 Steffanie also serves on the board for Trillium Employment Services of Auburn and is a Trustee on the Harborview Hospital Board of Directors.
 She is also formerly a member of the South King County MultiCare Foundation Board and was also chosen to serve as a spokesperson for Under Armour’s nationwide breast cancer awareness campaign.

 Joe’s mother, Geraldine, was a longtime assistant superintendent for public schools in South King County.
 She also serves as the past president of Highline Medical Center, and was Seafair Queen in 1964.
 Joe’s father, Richard Sr., is a past Rotary president, retired public school principal, and retired Lt.
 Cmdr. in the U.S. Navy.
 Joe’s brother, Dick Jr., is the voice of the Seattle Storm and works as an on-air personality for one of Seattle’s sports radio stations.